How to Cool & Heat a Basement

 Best Ways to Cool a Basement

-Cooling options for your basement are somewhat similar to those for heating.
+You’ll notice when determining how to cool your basement, the cooling options available are somewhat similar to those for heating.

 - Extending your existing in-home HVAC system may make the most sense –– especially if you want the versatility of being able to use the system for both heating and cooling.
 You will want to look into whether or not your current HVAC unit has the capacity to also cool your basement in addition to the rest of your home.
 If not, upgrading the system may be necessary.